Coming from the Araceae family, both Philodendron Rio and Brasil can allure with their long heart-shaped variegated leaves.

 6. Moderate to High Humidity

-Here is a fun fact, both Philodendron Rio and Brasil are not fussy about humidity requirements.
+Here is a fun fact: Philodendron rio and Brasil are not fussy about humidity requirements.
 Your average indoor humidity works for both of the species.

-Low humidity might cause smaller, curling, yellowing of foliage and stunted growth.
+Low humidity might cause minor curling, yellowing of foliage and stunted growth.

 An excellent way to maintain humidity is using an electric humidifier.

-However, you can also use a wet pebbles tray method or mist the plant 2-3 times a week in the morning.
+However, you can also use wet pebble trays or mist the plant 2-3 times a week in the morning.

 7. Flowering Habits

-But, let me remind you, it is challenging to get them flowering in an indoor environment.
+But let me remind you, getting them flowering indoors is challenging.
 Besides, the plant produces flowers only after it reaches maturity.

 8. Monthly Fertilization

-Water these plants enough before fertilizing and also fertilize them only during the growing period in summer and spring.
+Water these plants enough before fertilizing and feed them only during the growing period in summer and spring.

 You need to avoid feeding these plants during winter.